 The Sun’s light shown through the windows and doors of the all white room.
-The all white curtains stood sentry at the windows, motionless and at attention.
+The all white curtains stood sentry at the windows, motionless while at attention.
 She sat at the piano between two, all white columns.
 Her wrists, in staccato movements, struck the keys with angled elbows, while her fingers, deliciously, devoured each note.

-Her train flowed onto the floor and out toward the center of the room.
+The white of her train flowed onto the floor and out toward the center of the room.
 Threading the notes, stitching together the melody, her deft fingers leapt in acrobatic jumps between the keys.
 The melody spun it’s way out of the wood and into the room, permeating each molecule, floating on the spaces between.

 Beads of sweat formed on the nape of her neck just as the curtains began to billow and dance on the breeze that entered.
 She played on, pumping the pedals.
 She played on in legato notes, until the Sky had all been drawn into the room – completely encased and enraptured by the song and it’s melody.